 Did you know that watermelon has a 90% water content and that it’s rich in Vitamins A, B6, C, and antioxidants?
-That’s the perfect reason to come up with a delicious watermelon recipe for the pups AND for myself!
+That’s the perfect reason to come up with some delicious watermelon recipes for my dogs AND for myself!

 I can’t think of a better way to cool off from the summer heat than with watermelon.
 My former pups Missy & Buzz, both Boxer mixes, agreed wholeheartedly and enjoyed the refreshing food both fresh and frozen, just like their Mommy!